brimdata/zed/k8s/temporal.md

 Each user that will run Temporal must have an initialized database available.
 We use Aurora for the per-user Temporal databases.
 Setting up a Temporal database on the zq-test-aurora instance involves manual steps, because the Temporal database initialization and migration code is not designed to be run automated.
 (We confirmed this with the the Temporal dev team.)

+Temporal has a concept of namespaces.
+A namespace must be registered before use.
+An external utility called tctl is used for that.
+There are instructions below for doing this after the Helm deploy.

 ## Helm chart for Temporal
 `https://github.com/temporalio/helm-charts`
 includes a helm chart for Temporal, which includes dependencies on: